Massada - Dead Sea - Komaran

 Judean desert, starting for the eastern side of Jerusalem going all the way the Jordan river and the border with the kingdom of Jordan

-Together, let’s explore the Judean Desert: starting at the Eastern side of Jerusalem, and going all the way to the Jordan River and the border with the Kingdom of Jordan.
+Together, let’s explore the Judean Desert, starting from the eastern edge of Jerusalem and traveling all the way to the Jordan River and the border with the Kingdom of Jordan.

-This area holds over 3,000 years of history: from David and Saul, to the Dead Sea Scrolls until the modern history of Jordan, the Palestinians and the State of Israel.
+This remarkable region holds over 3,000 years of history—from the tales of David and Saul to the discovery of the Dead Sea Scrolls, and even the modern history of Jordan, the Palestinians, and the State of Israel.

-We’ll check out Masada, (meaning "fortress"), an ancient, fortified site looking out over the Dead Sea.
-The fortress was built by King Herod the Great in 37 BCE.
-Later, Masada became the last resort for the Jewish rebels against the Romans in 74 CE.
-Those two stories intertwined into one beautiful mountain top in the desert.
+We’ll visit Masada, meaning “fortress,” a magnificent ancient stronghold overlooking the Dead Sea.
+Built by King Herod the Great in 37 BCE, it later became the final stronghold for Jewish rebels against the Romans in 74 CE.
+These two narratives converge into one awe-inspiring mountaintop site.

 Please reach out for an accurate quote and to customize your trip!